DavidThomasFrontend/recipe-managerV2/README.md

 The UX was extremely important in this project.
 I wanted to make a positive user experience so the user would keep coming back to add new recipes and could view them easily aswell as edit or remove them.

   i wanted navigation to be the same in every part of the website so as not to confuse and potentially irritate users.
 I want to achieve a smooth experience for visitors who wont be put off by confusing navigation and to a recipe in as few clicks as possible.
-I originally wanted the user to be able to edit the diet_category after setting it originally but decided against it as to change the diet for example from meat based to vegetarian would take changing the entire recipe when a user could just add a new recipe.

   Each recipe has its own dropdown popout showing utensils, ingredients and meal procedure method.